User-centric Performance Optimization with Remote Radio Head Cooperation in C-RAN: Simulation

 \section{Simulation}

 The C-RAN under consideration consists of one hexagonal region, within which multiple UEs and RRHs are randomly deployed.
 The RRHs are coordinated by the cloud and cooperate with each other for CoMP transmission.
 Initially, no UE is in CoMP, and each UE is served by the RRH with the best signal power.
 The network layout is illustrated in~\figurename~\ref{fig:10scaling}.
 Parameter settings are given in \tablename~\ref{tab:sim}.
+The user demands setting is configured for doing performance benchmarking for the cases with high RRH loads.
+In our simulation, the user demand subject to scaling is initially uniform.
 We use the non-CoMP case as the baseline.
+In the non-CoMP case, each UE is served with its single RRH that is the home RRH.
 The user demand is set such that for the baseline, with $\alpha=1.0$, there is at least one RRH $i$ ($i\in\R$) reaching the load limit ($\rho_i=\bar{\rho}$).
-In the following, the demand is normalized by $M\times B$ with respect to this value.
+This demand\footnote{ \textcolor[rgb]{0,0,0}{ The method of obtaining this user demand is as follows.
+For any initialized $d_j$ ($j\in\J$), applying Theorem~5 directly yields the corresponding demand scaling factor $\alpha$, which leads to that at least one RRH $i$ ($i\in\R$) reaching the load limit.
+Our expected user demand equals the initial demand multiplied by this $\alpha$.} } is normalized by $M\times B$.

 For clarity, we let $\J_{\text{(CoMP)}}$ denote the set of CoMP UEs in the solution obtained from Algorithm~\ref{alg:MaxD}.
 The performance is studied by using four metrics for evaluation, defined below, referred to as Metric~\ref{item:metric-alpha}), Metric~\ref{item:metric-CoMP}), Metric~\ref{item:metric-delivery}), and Metric~\ref{item:metric-CoMP-SR}), respectively.

 \begin{enumerate} \item \textit{Improvement of $\alpha$}: The metric is the objective function of \textit{MaxD}.
 It reflects the capacity improvement of $\S$ (i.e. the user-centric performance). \item $|\J_{(\text{(CoMP)})}|$: This metric is the number of UEs involved in CoMP.
 It is used to relate the amount of CoMP to the capacity improvement. \item \textit{Increase (abbreviated as ``inc'') of delivered demand}: The metric is the amount of relative increase of the total delivered demand.
 It reflects the capacity improvement of $\J$, (i.e., the network-wise performance). \item $|\J_{\text{(CoMP)}}\cap\S|$: This metric is the number of CoMP UEs inside $\S$.
 The metric is used for examining how CoMP for UEs inside $\S$ affects the demand scaling performance.
 One can also infer the number of CoMP UEs outside $\S$ by this metric together with Metric~\ref{item:metric-CoMP}). \end{enumerate}